This column originally appeared in The Alpena News on April 3, 2019.

 Young children and those living in high-poverty communities are more likely to be missed in the Census process, and according to the Annie E. Casey Foundation’s national 2018 KIDS COUNT Data Book, about 62,000 young children in Michigan are at risk of not being counted.
 About 11% of young children in our state live in hard-to-count areas.
 It’s even higher in Detroit: 70% of young children are at high risk of being missed.
 What’s at stake if all children aren’t counted?
 Over $4 billion in federal funding that is based on an accurate count of children to determine the need for programs and services, including child care, Medicaid and school lunch.

 Based on new data from the Partnership for America’s Children and Count All Kids, Michigan has already been paying the price for undercounting our kids in 2010.
-They estimated that the 2010 Census should have counted 10,172 additional children under age 5, and that that undercount has cost us more than $9.7 billion each year in funding from just five of the many federally funded programs for children and families (Medicaid, the Children’s Health Insurance Program/CHIP, foster care, adoption assistance, and a portion of the child care block grant).
+They estimated that the 2010 Census should have counted 10,172 additional children under age 5, and that that undercount has cost us more than $9.7 million each year in funding from just five of the many federally funded programs for children and families (Medicaid, the Children’s Health Insurance Program/CHIP, foster care, adoption assistance, and a portion of the child care block grant).

 Immigrant children and those whose primary language may not be English are already undercounted, and with the proposed inclusion of a citizenship question on the 2020 Census survey, the undercount will likely be even worse.
 The Supreme Court will hear arguments in April in the New York lawsuit against Commerce Secretary Wilbur Ross’ decision to add a citizenship question to the 2020 Census, with a decision expected in June.
 But regardless of the legal outcome, the seeds of confusion and intimidation have already been planted and we need to work extra hard to weed out that bad information.